-R. Chisda on our daf cites the following halacha: If someone designates a kerchief for storing tefillin and then does in fact store his tefillin there, he may not store his money there too.
-However, if he designated a kerchief without actually storing his tefillin in it, or stored his tefillin in a kerchief without designating it for that purpose, he may also store his money there.
+R. Chisda on our daf cites the following rule: If a person designated a kerchief for storing his tefillin and then actually stored them there, he may no longer store money in it.
+If he designated the kerchief, however, but did not store his tefillin in it, or if he stored his tefillin in the kerchief but never designated it, he may subsequently store money in it.

-The Magen Avraham (ad loc. s.v. “ve’da d’chol zeh…”) notes that talleisim are not considered sanctified items but tashmishei mitzvah.
-Therefore, this rule about “designating and using” does not apply to them.
-Thus, we may store keys, reading glasses, and cell phones, for example, in a tallis bag.
+The Magen Avraham (ad loc. s.v. “v’da d’chol zeh…”) notes that tzitzis are not sanctified items.
+Therefore, the bags that hold them can be used for mundane purpose.
+Thus, for example, we may store keys, glasses, and cell phones in a tallis bag.

-How does one formally designate a tefillin bag as a tashmish kedushah?
-The Mishnah Berurah (ad loc. sk 10, 24) writes that one may 1) verbally designate it; 2) manufacture it [or improve upon an existing bag] for the sake of tefillin; 3) actually place tefillin in it with the intent to permanently use it for storing tefillin; or 4) repeatedly use it for one’s tefillin.
+He can 1) verbally designate a bag to be used for tefillin; 2) manufacture a bag (or improve an existing bag) for the sake of tefillin; 3) actually place tefillin in a bag with the intent to permanently use it for storing tefillin; or 4) repeatedly using a particular bag to store tefillin.

 The Aruch HaShulchan (ad loc. s.k.4) sets the minimum for limited use of a tefillin bag at two days.
 If it was used to store tefillin for three days or more, it assumes the status of tashmishei kedushah and the placement of any other object in it is forbidden.